Dr Lamprini Rori

 Peter Lanyon Building A142

 My research interests are in the areas of comparative politics, political behaviour, party politics and political communication.
-I am a member of the Centre for Elections, Media and Participation (CEMaP) and the Press Officer of the Greek Political Science Group (GPSG) of the Political Studies Association.
-My current projects focus on the electoral rise of the far right in Europe, the role of emotions in radicalisation, the role of trust in the formation of media habits and the dynamics of political networks in social media.
+I am a member of the Centre for Elections, Media and Participation (CEMaP), the Centre for European Governance (CEG) and the Press Officer of the Greek Political Science Group (GPSG) of the Political Studies Association.
+My current projects focus on the electoral rise of the far right in Europe, the role of emotions in radicalisation, political violence and the dynamics of political networks in social media.
 I offer courses on comparative politics, political psychology of the masses, political sociology, research methods and design.
+I currently act as Communications Officer of the Department of Politics in Penryn.

 I am the Project Coordinator and Principal Researcher of the 2018-2019 LSE Research Project "Low-intensity violence in crisis-ridden Greece: evidence from the radical right and the radical left" and the 2018-2019 Early Career Fellow of the British School at Athens.